MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/free-provisioning.md

 # [Visual Studio](#tab/windows)

-1. Make sure that Visual Studio 2017 has been [paired to a Mac build host](~/ios/get-started/installation/windows/connecting-to-mac/index.md).
+1. Make sure that Visual Studio 2019 or Visual Studio 2017 has been [paired to a Mac build host](~/ios/get-started/installation/windows/connecting-to-mac/index.md).
 2. Connect your iOS device to the Mac build host via USB or [wirelessly](~/ios/deploy-test/wireless-deployment.md).
-3. In the Visual Studio 2017 **Solution Explorer**, right-click on your Xamarin.iOS project and select **Properties**.
+3. In the Visual Studio 2019 or Visual Studio 2017 **Solution Explorer**, right-click on your Xamarin.iOS project and select **Properties**.
 4. Navigate to **iOS Bundle Signing**.
 5. For **Configuration**, select **Debug**.
 6. For **Platform**, select **iPhone**.